-INCREASED SELECTIVITY FOR THE ION MAPPING OF SYNTHETIC ANTAGONISTS OF DOPAMINE RECEPTORS IN RAT BRAIN SPECIMENS USING MS/MS ON A MALDI Q-TOF MASS SPECTROMETER

-Marten Snel, Steve Wilson, Daniel Kenny, Emmanuelle Claude, Richard Tyldesley-Worster, James Langridge Waters MS Technology Centre, Manchester M22 5PP, UK.
-OVERVIEW - •MALDI imaging of small molecules using an orthogonal Tof MS/MS methodology - •High specificity for target compound - Mass accuracy - •MS/MS - Use of Enhanced Duty Cycle (EDC) improves sensitivity INTRODUCTION Imaging the spatial distribution of molecules in tissue using MALDI mass spectrometers is a rapidly developing technique.
-Figure 1 shows typical MALDI imaging data obtained for endogenous biomolecules.
-The acquisition of accurate mass data in this type of experiment can be hampered in axial MALDI Tof systems.
-Even small changes in sample position and laser energy in the source region of this type of mass spectrometer affect mass measurement accuracy and mass spectral resolution.
+INCREASED SELECTIVITY FOR THE ION MAPPING OF SYNTHETIC AND ENDOGENOUS SMALL MOLECULES FROM TISSUE SECTIONS USING MS/MS ON A MALDI Q-TOF MASS SPECTROMETER 1Marten Snel, 1Daniel Kenny, 1Emmanuelle Claude, 1Thérèse McKenna, 1Richard Tyldesley-Worster, 1James Langridge 1Waters MS Technology Centre, Manchester M22 5PP, UK.
+OVERVIEW - •MALDI imaging of small molecules using an orthogonal Tof MS/MS methodology - •High specificity for target compound - Mass accuracyMS/MS - Use of Enhanced Duty Cycle (EDC) improves sensitivity INTRODUCTION Imaging the spatial distribution of molecules in tissue using MALDI mass spectrometers is a rapidly developing technique.
+Figure 1 shows typical MALDI imaging data obtained for endogenous biomolecules localised in brain tissue.
+The acquisition of accurate mass data in this type of experiment can be hampered in an axial MALDI Tof system since even small changes in sample position and laser energy in the source region of the mass spectrometer affect mass measurement accuracy and mass spectral resolution.
 The use of an orthogonal Tof MALDI mass spectrometer circumvents these problems by decoupling the MALDI source from the mass analyser.
-Raclopride is retained in tissue as a result of binding to a neurotransmitter receptor.
+Here we show MALDI imaging data acquired from rat brain sections from animals doped with Raclopride.
 Raclopride is a selective dopamine antagonist with a high affinity for dopamine type 2 (D 2) receptors.
+Thus raclopride is retained in the tissue as a result of binding to these receptors.
 After intravenous administration, raclopride localises in the basal ganglia, a region with a high density of dopamine receptors.
-PET images show stereoselective concentration of raclopride in the region of the putamen relative to the rest of the brain.
-Data obtained on the spatial distribution of Raclopride and endogenous adenosine monophosphate are shown here.
+PET images show stereo-selective concentration of raclopride in the region of the putamen relative to the rest of the brain.2 Data obtained on the spatial distribution of Raclopride and endogenous adenosine monophosphate are presented.